 Update 20th January 2020: While it was announced the draft Scottish budget would be published on 6th February 2020, there remains uncertainty facing voluntary organisations around future funding from the public sector.

 Thank you to all those that have shared their experiences so far.
 We have heard from organisations that have received short-term extensions to their funding to mitigate the impact of the budget delay, as well as those that have had no updates on funding for the next financial year.

-We are awaiting formal replies from Derek Mackay and Alison Evison.
-However, we have also written additional letters to Jamie Hepburn (Jamie Hepburn (Minister for Business, Fair Work and Skills), Malcolm Wright (Scottish Government Director General, Health & Social Care) and Alex Paterson (Chair of the NDPB Forum) to highlight the issues faced by the voluntary sector and to encourage mitigating actions wherever possible.
+We have also written additional letters to Jamie Hepburn (Jamie Hepburn (Minister for Business, Fair Work and Skills), Malcolm Wright (Scottish Government Director General, Health & Social Care) and Alex Paterson (Chair of the NDPB Forum) to highlight the issues faced by the voluntary sector and to encourage mitigating actions wherever possible.